kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 What `.subsection.header` does is it selects any element that has both the `subsection` and `header` classes.
-Notice how there isn't any space between the `.subsection` and `.header` class selectors. this syntax basically works for chaining any combination of selectors, except for chaining more than one [type selector](#type-selectors).
+Notice how there isn't any space between the `.subsection` and `.header` class selectors.
+This syntax basically works for chaining any combination of selectors, except for chaining more than one [type selector](#type-selectors).